Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 Open Etymology Map gets the etymology of elements on the map from [OpenStreetMap](https://www.openstreetmap.org/welcome) and information about the etymology subjects from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction).

+Some tools make it easy to contribute to OpenStreetMap by linking etymology data:

+- https://osm.wikidata.link/ helps discovering missing `wikidata` tags and find their possible value
+- https://mapcomplete.osm.be/etymology helps discovering missing `name:etymology:wikidata` tags and find their possible value

-If you wish to add or correct the etymology for an element for the map you can do it on [openstreetmap.org](https://www.openstreetmap.org/).
+If those tools aren't enough and you want to manually add or correct the etymology to an element you can do it on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).

 The wikidata ID of an object/person/... can be found by searching its name on [wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), once the subject will be opened its alphanumeric ID will be both on the right of the title and in the URL.
 Suppose for example that you want to tag something named after Nelson Mandela: after searching it on wikidata you will find it's page at https://www.wikidata.org/wiki/Q8023 .
 As can be seen from the URL, it's ID is `Q8023`.

+Open Etymology Map obtains the etymology data from multiple tags:
 ```plantuml
 @startuml
 map "Wikidata object Q7322" as wikia #a2d2ff {